baoning-zhu/Joint-Model-JAGS/README.md

 19_ELSA_JOINT_MULTISTATE_TRANSITIONS.csv
 ```

-These files are produced as part of the ELSA data-processing workflow and contain participant-level information.
+These files are generated by the ELSA preprocessing workflow and contain participant-level information required to refit the final joint model.
 They are not included in this public repository.

-After obtaining authorised access to the underlying ELSA data, the supplied preprocessing code can be used to reconstruct the analysis datasets.
+After obtaining authorised access to the underlying ELSA data, the supplied preprocessing code can be used to reconstruct the required analysis datasets.

 ---